IBM/dbb-zappbuild/test/testScripts/README.md

 - Build files expected is the same as build files during the impact build in the console.

 ## resetBuild.groovy
-This is a maintenance script that runs at the end of this test pipeline to delete collections and build result groups
+This is a maintenance script that runs at the end of this test pipeline to delete collections and build result groups.